oracle-livelabs/spatial-graph/adb-graph/graph-made-easy/query-and-visualize/query-and-visualize-the-rdf-graph.md

 ### Prerequisites
   This lab assumes you have:
   - Oracle Cloud Account
-  - Provisioned Autonomous Database-Shared instance
+  - Provisioned Autonomous Database-Serverless instance
   - A database user with the correct roles and privileges for working with Graph Studio, which can be achieved with successfully completing Lab 2

 ## Task 1: Import the notebook (Option A)